 instrumentation: electric lap steel guitar & 5.1 channel electronics

 details: 13 pages, including performance instructions; A4 landscape; full color.
-(Purchased copies include the Max/MSP performance patch, which can be acquired through the Contact form at the bottom of this page.)
+(Purchased copies include the Max/MSP performance patch.)

 From The wreck of former boundaries (2016), a network of pieces for 2 trumpet soloists, clarinet, alto saxophone, trombone, electric lap steel guitar, double bass, & 5.1 channel electronics.
 Commissioned by the RMIT Gallery for its Sonic Arts Collection.